Yokohama Corporation of North America/ Yokohama Tire Corporation

 Privacy Policy

-Yokohama Tire Corporation (“Yokohama”) is committed to protecting your privacy and the personal information you share with us.
-This Privacy Policy explains our privacy practices and how you can manage your privacy rights with Yokohama.
+Yokohama Tire Corporation (“Yokohama”) is committed to protecting your privacy and the personal information shared with us.
+This Privacy Policy explains our privacy practices and how consumers can manage their privacy rights with Yokohama.

 PERSONAL INFORMATION WE COLLECT

-The type of information we collect varies based on our interaction with you.
-For example, if you register your tires for a Yokohama warranty we may collect more and different information from you than if you sign up to receive information about our products via email.
-In most cases, we collect your personal information directly from you.
+The type of information we collect varies based on our interaction with the consumer.
+For example, if they register your tires for a Yokohama warranty we may collect more and different information than if they sign up to receive information about our products via email.
+In most cases, we collect personal information directly from the consumer.

 Move the screen to the left or right to see the table information